Tan-YiFan/OS-2020Fall-Fudan/homework/report.md

 * Save the `PC` to be returned to `ELR` register and the `PSTATE` to `SPSR` register.
 * Disable the `DAIF` bits.
 * Jump to the handler, which is usually written in assembly code.
+Switch the stack pointer to `SP_ELn` where n is the exception level of the handler.
 * Save corruptible registers, including all common registers, `ELR`, `SPSR` of the exception level taken to and the `SP` of the exception level where the interrupt occurs.
 * Call a C subroutine to handle the interrupt, and then return to the interrupt handler written by `asm`.
 * Restore the registers which are saved previously.
 * Use `eret` instruction to continue executing the code where the interrupt occurs.
+Switch the stack pointer to `SP_ELm` where m is the exception level of where the interrupt occurs.

 ### 2.2 Trap Frame